Biden has his annual physical exam. The results will be closely watched amid his reelection bid

 But voters are approaching this year’s election with misgivings about Biden’s age, having scrutinized his gaffes, his coughing, his slow walking and even a tumble off his bicycle.

-The White House said it will release a written summary of the “routine” checkup later in the day.
+The White House said it will release a written summary of the “routine” checkup later.
+After he returned to the White House, Biden attended an event on combating crime and suggested that when it came to his health, “there is nothing different than last year.”

+He also joked about his age, gesturing toward the assembled press corps and telling police leaders at the gathering, “They think I look too young.”

 Former President Donald Trump, 77, is the favorite to lock up the Republican nomination later this month, which would bring him closer to a November rematch against Biden.
 Trump was 70 when he took office in 2017, which made him the oldest American president to be inaugurated, until Biden broke his record by being inaugurated at 78 in 2021.